Anjodi is a Deluxe category barge that cruises on the Canal du Midi.

 This is a sample itinerary and is subject to change.
 On alternate weeks the cruise is in the reverse direction.

 Note all our prices are in euros.
+Please ask us if you live in the USA and would like prices in US dollars.
 We convert to Australian dollars at current exchange rates on the day of payment of deposit/full payment.

 ANJODI CRUISE ROUTE